Floquet-engineered moire quasicrystal patterns of ultracold Bose gases in twisted bilayer optical lattices: Conclusions and Discussions

+We numerically study the formation of novel moiré quasicrystal patterns of driven ultracold Bose gasses in twisted bilayer hexagonal lattices.
+Dynamical evolutions of the MSD and total DW amplitude reveal the stage for the emergence of moiré quasicrystal patterns.
+In our weakly driven system, pattern formation is closely related to the momenta of collective modes.
+By quantifying the radial and angular DW amplitudes, we obtain the distributions of the emerging collective modes.
+We conclude that these new collective modes are coupled only radially and eventually cannot be decoupled.
+The system undergoes a symmetry transition from lattice symmetry breaking to rotational symmetry emergence during the modulation, ultimately forming novel moiré quasicrystal patterns.
+Each moiré quasicrystal pattern generally persists for less than 1 ms before transforming into the next symmetrical configuration.
+This symmetry transition heralds a new quantum dynamical phase transition.

-Increasing the modulation frequency reduces the DW amplitude during pattern-forming stage, preventing moiré quasicrystal patterns formation while preserving original lattice characteristics.
-Larger modulation amplitude generates increasingly complex pattern symmetries.
-Especially a $D_{12}$ quasicrystal pattern emerges with $a_m=100a_0$ and $\omega=200$ Hz, closely resembles twisted bilayer graphene moiré quasicrystals.
-Notably, twisted bilayer graphene moiré quasicrystals exclusively emerge at the 30° twist angle, but the twist angle is 9.43° in our system.
-Each moiré quasicrystal pattern typically persists within 1ms before transitioning to the next symmetry configuration.
-And the momentum-space patterns exhibit equally high rotational symmetries, with the patterns matching between real and momentum spaces at some times.
+The spatial symmetry of patterns evolves temporally when the frequencies or amplitudes are modulated.
+Increasing the modulation frequency prevents the formation of moiré quasicrystal patterns while preserves the original lattice characteristics.
+In contrast, a larger modulation amplitude generates more complex symmetrical structures.
+In particular, a $D_{12}$ pattern emerges at $a_m=100a_0$ and $\omega=200$ Hz, closely resembling the moiré quasicrystal in twisted bilayer graphene.
+Furthermore, the momentum-space patterns also exhibit high rotational symmetries, consistent with the real-space patterns at specific evolution times.

-Our abundant numerical computations reveal a much sensitivity of pattern symmetry to modulation frequency, where mere 1 Hz variations generate completely different moiré quasicrystal patterns.
-This frequency-dependent pattern formation may provide novel platform for quantum precision measurement applications.
-Our findings demonstrate that Floquet-engineering the intralayer atomic interactions can generate novel moiré quasicrystal patterns of Bosonic system in twisted optical lattice, without the additional quasiperiodic optical potentials.
-This phenomenon arises from the competition between disorder induced by driven and the system's superfluidity, offering a new avenue for obtaining quasicrystal in ultracold atoms and a special perspective on investigating quantum dynamical phase transition in quasicrystal systems.
-Moreover, the quasicrystal structures we obtained are diverse, contributing to the study of new topological states and topological flat bands, and the anyonic behaviors supported by quasicrystals could potentially serve as a new platform for topological quantum computation.
+In summary, our results demonstrate that Floquet-engineered intralayer atomic interactions can generate novel quasicrystal patterns in bosonic systems without the need for additional quasiperiodic potentials.
+This phenomenon arises from the competition between the drive-induced disorder and the superfluidity of the system.
+The dynamical evolution of quasicrystal patterns provides a unique perspective for investigating quantum dynamical phase transitions in quasicrystalline systems.
+Furthermore, our numerical results reveal a sensitivity of the pattern formation to the modulation frequency, where a variation of only 1 Hz is sufficient to produce completely distinct moiré quasicrystal patterns.
+This work provides a new quantum platform for exploring quasicrystals and their symmetry characteristics in ultracold bosonic systems.
+The anyonic behaviors supported by the quasicrystals could offer a promising avenue for topological quantum computation.